 Since then, Minto has returned to McKinsey as an external instructor to teach her methods.
 Within that large global firm, Minto’s ideas have been described as a religion.

-Individuals also seek Minto out to have her work her magic on their communication via her courses, and she has also been employed as an instructor by large corporate firms across diverse sectors.
-McKinsey’s rivals have also applied Minto so they can also use her methods.
+Individuals also seek Minto out to have her work her magic on their communication via her courses.
+She has also been employed as an instructor by large corporate firms across diverse sectors.
+McKinsey’s rivals have also applied Minto, so they can also use her methods.
 In this regard, she has effectively become a consultant to the consultants!

 The Pyramid Principle

 The MECE rule is set out as part of Minto’s hugely famous book, “The Pyramid Principle.”

 As you might expect from the title, the Pyramid Principle is the central concept in that book.
 In short, this is a “top-down” way to present information.
 When using the Pyramid principle, one presents information in a particular sequence: